M8DrivenDev/Pipeline/README.md

-# 🚀 Pipeline – Full Stack Authentication System
+# 🚀 Pipeline – Full Stack Chat System

 **Pipeline** is a full-stack authentication system built with modern web technologies.
 It includes a secure backend API powered by **Node.js**, **Express**, and **MongoDB**, and a clean, responsive frontend built with **React**, **Tailwind CSS**, and **Vite**.